 Shipping charges are another can of worms for a whole variety of reasons.
 Should you offer free shipping?
 If not, how much should you charge customers?
 A flat rate?

 Some e-commerce platforms make dealing with shipping logistics easier by integrating directly with shipping systems.
-That means your platform can handle both collecting shipping charges from the customer and purchasing postage from your logistics provider.
-Keep in mind that, while that’s one less step for you to worry about, your e-commerce provider will likely take a cut from the transaction.
+That means your platform can handle collecting shipping charges from the customer and purchasing postage from your logistics provider.
+However, remember that while that’s one less step for you to worry about, your e-commerce provider will likely take a cut from the transaction.

-Another key point to keep in mind is that the shipping fees you charge customers often won’t match up perfectly with what you actually pay to ship those items.
-Let’s say you offer flat rate $5 shipping — you may actually pay $2 to ship one order, and $10 to ship another.
+Another critical point to remember is that the shipping fees you charge customers often won’t match up perfectly with what you pay to ship those items.
+For example, let’s say you offer a flat rate of $5 shipping — you may pay $2 to ship one order and $10 to send another.
 Your books need to be able to account for those discrepancies.